wellesley-cs325/wellesley-cs325.github.io/index.md

 The [Wellesley College honor code](https://www.wellesley.edu/studentlife/aboutus/honor/procedures) applies to CS325.

 This course emphasizes collaboration, as working effectively within teams is an important part of innovation culture.
 I strongly encourage you to get to know all of your classmates (and me!) and to collaborate extensively with them during the group project and any in-class exercises.

-Research presentations are individually assessed and should be developed without any collaboration.

 **Use of Generative AI to Complete Assignments**